 Launched two and half years ago by its three co-founders, design software Canva has brought on 60 investors, hired 80-odd staff and facilitated the creation of 52 million designs.
+Beating out companies like Adobe, 99Designs and Expedia, Canva has taken out Coolest Tech Company for the second year running.
+And it isn’t just down to the in-house chefs.

 Something that I think personally is really good [is] starting niche, then going wide.
 So you start in a very geographically bound area with a very concentrated problem that you want to solve that really affects a lot of people.
 Then you can take that much more broadly.*